FC Andorra: History

-The Andorran club was bought in December 2018 by Gerard Piqué's Kosmos Holding Group, and in April 2019 presented its main sponsor MoraBanc; known as a strong and a benchmark bank in Andorra.
+The Andorran club was bought in December 2018 by Gerard Piqué's Kosmos Holding Group, and in April 2019 presented its main sponsor MoraBanc; a major bank in Andorra.
 Weeks later they achieved promotion to Tercera División, after a streak of 22 matches unbeaten.
 In July 2019, the club paid a €452,022 fee to replace CF Reus Deportiu in the Segunda División B after Reus were relegated to the Tercera División for failing to pay its players.

 On 20 February 2020, head coach Gabri Garcia was fired from the club.
 The reason was poor results with 3 consecutive losses and 7 matches without a single victory.
 On the same day Nacho Castro was appointed as the club's new head coach.
 On 27 February 2020, one of the biggest business groups in Andorra Pyrénées signed an agreement with the club, becoming its "premium partner".

 In 2021 the team qualified for the promotion play-offs to Segunda División for the first time; however, the club was eliminated in the first round by Real Sociedad B. Although, despite this result the team achieved a place in the Primera División RFEF, new league of the third level of Spanish football.

 On 21 May 2022, the team was promoted to the Segunda División after beating already relegated UCAM Murcia 1–0 at home, thus getting promoted to the second tier for the first time in their history.

+On 26 May 2024, the team was relegated to third division after two years stay in second division following a 0–3 defeat against Real Oviedo.
+On 21 June 2025, the team were promoted back to the Segunda División, for a second time, after defeating Ponferradina 0–1 in the promotion playoffs second leg, winning the tie 2–1 on aggregate.